 You’ll also have complete control over your team.
 Because augmented workers are effectively your own employees, you’ll have complete control over their hours, duties, processes, and more.
 This gives you complete control over the result of a job or endeavor.

-Staff augmentation is a good option if you need to quickly increase or decrease your workforce.
+Staff augmentation service is a good option if you need to quickly increase or decrease your workforce.
 Staff augmentation allows you to simply add or remove resources based on your business’s needs.
 For example, if you have a project that needs unique abilities, you may use staff augmentation to temporarily increase resources and then reduce them after the project is done.
 Because you are not recruiting full-time staff, this strategy allows you to expand your firm with less risk and expense.

 The Benefits of Managed Services